Pasar al contenido principal

 The U.S. Department of Transportation’s National Highway Traffic Safety Administration is the government agency that implements the International Technical Conference on the Enhanced Safety of Vehicles, commonly referred to as ESV.
 This conference convenes biennially, with representatives from participating international governments within the transportation sector determining the venue.

-Each conference is hosted by an ESV member country, and location selection typically alternates between America, Europe and Asia.
+Each conference is hosted by an ESV member country, and location selection typically alternates between North America, Europe and Asia.
 ESV attendees include members of governments; motor vehicle manufacturers; motor vehicle equipment suppliers; global safety researchers; motor vehicle safety, medical, insurance, legal and policy professionals; consumers; academia; students; and international media.

 Origins